raspberrypilearning/burping-jelly-baby/README.md

     import os
     ```

     The time library will be used to make the program pause for a fixed amount of time.
 The Raspberry Pi GPIO libraries       will be used to connect the Raspberry Pi to other physical devices via the General Purpose Input-Output (GPIO) pins, in this case your Jelly Baby input device!
-The os library will be used to allow our program to call other programs that run on the Raspberry Pi like vlc.
+The `os` library will be used to allow our program to call other programs that run on the Raspberry Pi like `omxplayer`.

 3. Now you will need to set-up the General Purpose Input-Ouput (GPIO) pins to use GPIO board pin numbers.
 Leave a line empty by pressing enter on your keyboard, then type: